 - Prepares a child for the real world of work where these skills are critical for success

 Each Learner at Bloom360 grows in all areas of human development: Emotional, Social, Mind, Body, and Spirit.
 This growth enhances their life experiences, self-confidence and sense of belonging in the community.
-This growth opens doors to new opportunities for each Learner which may include:
+We offer a full high school diploma or a certificate of completion based on which option works best for the Learner.
+The Learner’s growth opens doors to new opportunities which may include:

 - Volunteer/internship programs